 A study into visual communication using the medium of digital photography.
 Emphasis on professional practices, as well as processing and enhancing digital files.
 Conceptually driven assignments will be given as well as instruction in building a portfolio of work.
 Both semesters, three credits.
-Prerequisite: Pho 100.
+Prerequisite: Pho 100 or art faculty approved advanced portfolio.